 |$.50 Special Ticket||1|

 As you can see, there we 38 attractions open by the end of 1955.
 If you’d like more detailed information, I’ve included several tables at the bottom of the page showing which attractions were open and at what ticket-level.
-You can jump down and take a look if you want.

 2. How Much Did Disneyland Tickets Cost In 1955?

 Now that we know how many attractions we could have visited, the next step is to figure out the price of tickets.

 When Disneyland first opened, and for many years after, guests were charged separately for admission to the park and attraction tickets, similar to a travelling carnival.
 Adults could get in for $1 and rides cost between 10-30 cents each.